tooky/tooky.co.uk/source/drafts/connascence-and-inverting-dependencies.html.markdown

 will also need to change.

-The refactoring that Andre has implemented doesn't rid us of Connascence of Meaning but it reduces both the *Degree* of the connascence and the *Locality*.
+The refactoring that Andre has implemented doesn't rid us of Connascence of Meaning but it reduces the *Degree* of and increases the *Locality* of the connascence.

 When we are looking at connascence and deciding whether any particular instance of connascence is acceptable there are two concepts that we need to consider.